February 15 - March 2, 2019

 From the writing team that produced the incredibly successful Drowning Girls comes a story about about poverty, class, friendship and drug smuggling.

-We we thrilled to partner with The Dock on Queen for our final Salon this season.
+We we thrilled to partner with The Dock on Queen for our final Salon this season on April 25th, 2018.
 Patrons joined us in this cozy cafe to enjoy charcuterie, snacks and great beer and wine!

 Featuring the talents of actors Eva Barrie, Jordan Laffrenier and Anita Majumdar.

 november 20, 2017

 This fall Theatrefront hosted a Producer's Forum for emerging producers to dialogue with established producers from the Toronto theatre community.
 Generously supported by Crow's Theatre and Generator, the Producer’s Forum’s goal was to debunk our definitions of failure within a producing context.
 We were so fortunate to hear some of Toronto’s leading artists share their personal journeys with failure and how their experiences have informed their practice as artists.

 Our line up of incredible included: Naomi Campbell (Luminato), Raoul Bhaneja (Actor, Producer & Musician), Emma Mackenzie Hillier (Harbourfront), Katie Leamen (Generator), Kristina Lemieux (Generator), Owais Lightwala (Why Not Theatre), Carrie Sager (FL!P Publicity) and Naomi Skwarna, Freelance Producer & Writer.